GuruMedi7ation/palvelinten_hallinta/h2-infra-as-code.md

 Before we clean this up, let's try creating a single Linux VM.
 For this we need to find a VM provider using a ready made Vagrant Box.
 We can search for these at **https://portal.cloud.hashicorp.com/vagrant/discover?query=**

-It looks like many of these boxes are ancient, and I'm a little bit hesitant using 3rd party software, so we'll use Hashicorps's own standard Ubuntu 18.04 LTS 64-bit box.
+It looks like many of these boxes are ancient, and I'm a little bit hesitant to use 3rd party software, so we'll use Hashicorps's own standard Ubuntu 18.04 LTS 64-bit box.

 Let's edit Vagrantfile's **config.vm.box = "base"**-line to match **config.vm.box = "hashicorp/bionic64"**